 In this article, I’m going to discuss the connection between hypoglycemia and alcohol.
-In particular, I’ll show you how to avoid the unpleasant symptoms of hypoglycemia that are often confused with psychiatric disorders or, in many recovery circles, spiritual failure.
+In particular, I’ll show you how to avoid the unpleasant symptoms that are often confused with psychiatric disorders or, in many recovery circles, spiritual failure.

-Symptoms of hypoglycemia include:
+Symptoms include:

 - Anxiousness or restlessness